oasisprotocol/old-docs/quickstart.md

 ## Test Using Devnet 2.0

-To test your service on Devnet 2.0, run `npm run test:devnet`.
+To test your service on Devnet 2.0, run `OASIS_PROFILE=devnet oasis test -- test`.
 This will run the test on Devnet 2.0.
 If everything goes according to plan, you should see the tests pass, once again.